RhythmD22/SmartShuttle/README.md

 │   ├── main.js             # Main application JavaScript
 │   └── live-tracking.js    # Live tracking page JavaScript
 ├── images/                 # Application images and icons └── README.md               # Project documentation
 ```

 ## How It Works

-1. **Main Interface**: The home page provides access to the live tracking feature
-2. **Location Access**: On the live tracking page, the app requests access to your location
+1. **Location Access**: On the live tracking page, the app requests access to your location.
-3. **Real-time Tracking**: Once location access is granted, the map displays your location and nearby shuttles
+2. **Real-time Tracking**: Once location access is granted, the map displays your location and nearby shuttles.
-4. **Interactive Map**: Use the map controls to navigate and view shuttle positions
+3. **Interactive Map**: Use the map controls to navigate and view shuttle positions.
-5. **Service Information**: Access additional information about shuttle schedules and routes
+4. **Service Information**: Access additional information about shuttle schedules and routes.

-## Browser Compatibility

-SmartShuttle is compatible with all modern browsers that support PWA features:
-- Chrome (latest versions)
-- Firefox (latest versions)
-- Safari (iOS and macOS)
-- Edge (latest versions)

 ## Contributing